Deep Brain Stimulation (DBS) Surgery

-- The group who had DBS of the STN was able to take less medicine for Parkinson's disease after 2 or 3 years compared to the group who had DBS of the GPi.
+- The group that had DBS of the STN was able to take less medicine for Parkinson's disease after 2 or 3 years compared to the group that had DBS of the GPi.

 - Quality of life was similar between the two groups.

 - Infection or skin irritation caused by the device in the chest (stimulator) or by the wires or electrodes.

 - Bleeding in the brain during the surgery, resulting in a stroke.

 - Numbness, tingling, twitching, or other abnormal sensations when the device is turned on.
 (These usually don't last long and can be stopped by adjusting the programming of the deep brain stimulation device.)

 - A break in the wire leading from the electrode to the stimulator.

 - Movement of the wires or the device under the skin.

 - Need for a new battery for the device.
 A battery typically will last about 5 years.